Locations:

 What causes insulin resistance?

-Scientists still have a lot to discover about how exactly insulin resistance develops.
+Scientists still have a lot to discover about how exactly it develops.
 So far, they’ve identified several genes that make a person more or less likely to develop insulin resistance.
-In addition, older people are more prone to insulin resistance.
+Providers also know that gaining weight can worsen it, and losing weight can help improve it.
+Other factors and conditions can cause varying degrees of the condition.

 Acquired causes of insulin resistance

-Acquired causes, meaning you’re not born with the cause, of insulin resistance include:
+Acquired causes of the condition, meaning you’re not born with the cause, include:

-• Physical inactivity: Physical activity makes your body more sensitive to insulin and builds muscle that can absorb blood glucose.
-A lack of physical activity can have opposite effects and cause insulin resistance.
-In addition, a lack of physical activity and a sedentary lifestyle are associated with weight gain, which can also contribute to insulin resistance.
+• Physical inactivity: Movement and exercise make your body more sensitive to insulin.
+Exercise also builds muscle that can absorb blood glucose.
+A lack of physical activity can lead to the condition.

 Hormonal disorders that can cause insulin resistance